youknowone/ring/docs/quickstart.rst

-Though **Ring** includes built-in supports for many backends, they are not included in ring installaion due to next issues:
+Though **Ring** includes built-in supports for many backends, they are not included in ring installation due to the following issues:

   #.
 Ring supports many backends but users don't use all of them.
   #.
 Backends packages not only cost storages and time, but also require some
      non-Python packages to be installed, which cannot be automated by pip.
   #.
-Installing some them is not easy on some platforms.
+Installing some of them is not easy on some platforms.

-Check each backend what you use and manually add related packages to `setup.py` or `requirements.txt`.
+Check each backend you use and manually add related packages to `setup.py` or `requirements.txt`.

 If you are new to **Ring** and cache, :func:`ring.func_sync.dict` doesn't